Moles, skin tags, warts and more

 When the virus gets into the upper layer of the skin it causes rapid growth of the skin cells in a haphazard way causing a hard lumpy bump- the common wart.

 We come in contact with the HPV virus every day on surfaces or skin contact with others.
 They are usually only a problem where the skin barrier has been damaged ie the hand, shaving areas or anywhere the skin has a little cut.

-Other strains of the virus cause genital warts and have been linked with cervical cancer, Gardasil is a vaccine against types 6,11,16 and 18.
+Other strains of the virus cause genital warts and have been linked with cervical cancer, there is a vacine available against types.
 Common warts are usually caused by 2 and 4.

 Small warts are easily treating by freezing them or using over the counter products.
 Larger warts may need to be surgically removed using radio surgery or laser.